-- Allows IPv6-only hosts to communicate with IPv4only hosts - Applied as closes as possible at the edge of the network. - Addressing can be challenging.
-How to map IPv6 addresses to IPv4 addresses? - Common mechanisms - Network Address Translation with Protocol Translation (NAT-PT) (RFC2766): An intermediate router convert IPv4 headers into IPv6 headers - ALGs: Provide "proxing" at application layer
+- Allows IPv6-only hosts to communicate with IPv4-only hosts - Applied as closes as possible at the edge of the network. - Addressing can be challenging.
+How to map IPv6 addresses to IPv4 addresses? - Common mechanisms - Network Address Translation with Protocol Translation (NAT-PT) / Network Address Port Translation + Packet Translation (NAPT-PT) (RFC2766): An intermediate router convert IPv4 headers into IPv6 headers. - ALGs: Provide "proxing" at application layer, especially when it contains IP addresses. - Other: Bump in the Stack (RFC2767), Bump in the API (BIA), SOCKS (RFC1928), etc

-Should be considered as a last resort solution!
+Translation methods should be considered as a last resort solution!